Ashiq3/atria-3d-portfolio/README.md

    git push -u origin main
    ```

+## Post-Setup Configuration

-After setting up the repository, configure the following:
+After setting up the repository, you need to configure the following through the GitHub web interface:

-- Branch protection rules for the main branch
+1. Branch protection rules for the main branch
-- Repository secrets for AWS deployment
+2. Repository secrets for AWS deployment
-- GitHub project board for task tracking
+3. GitHub project board for task tracking
+4. Team member access permissions

+For detailed instructions on these steps, see `docs/project/GITHUB_MANUAL_SETUP.md`.

+## Repository Status

+The local repository is fully configured and ready to be pushed to GitHub.
+All necessary workflows, documentation, and scripts have been created.
+The repository needs to be created on GitHub and the local code needs to be pushed.
+The remaining tasks require manual intervention through the GitHub web interface.